 Through interviews and reenactments, The Natural History of the Chicken investigates the role of the chicken in American life and tells several remarkable stories.
 A Maine farmer says she found a chicken frozen stiff, but was able to resuscitate it.
 Colorado natives tell a story of the chicken who lost its head-- and went on living.
 A Virginia farmer tells about (and demonstrates) the benefits of raising chickens for his own consumption.
 Perhaps most surprising is the case of the Florida woman: she bathes her pet bird, and takes it both swimming and shopping.
 Through these and other stories, this documentary illuminates the role that chickens play in (some of) our lives.
-Written by

 Ken Miller <email@example.com>